Professor Michael DeBow's COURSE LINKS

 RiskProf blog on "liability law and economics" from Martin Grace at Georgia State U.

-J. Freedom, Prosperity, and Faith (Samford undergraduate, spring 2001)
+K. Freedom, Prosperity, and Faith (spring 2001)

-K. Undergraduate honors seminar on the Scottish Enlightenment (spring 2010 & spring 2005)
+L. Undergraduate honors seminar on the Scottish Enlightenment (spring 2010 & spring 2005)

-M. Introduction to Jurisprudence (Political Science 444, Samford undergraduate, spring 2012)
+N. Introduction to Jurisprudence (Political Science 444, spring 2012)